michelpaliz/Flutter/first_project/README.md

-# AUTHOR NAME:

-CALENDAR BY MICHAEL PALIZ MORALES.
+# AUTHOR: Michael Paliz Morales

-## Getting Started
+## Introduction
-This idea came out from a necessity of many companies that are always in the need of an application that can help them to work in a better manner/way of doing tasks more asynchronously and more efficiently.
-This is the main reason that I decided to create this app is to help companies to have a better management for themselves and for their employees.
+The concept for this calendar application, aptly named "Calendar," stemmed from the common need for companies to streamline their task management processes in a more asynchronous and efficient manner.
+I embarked on creating this application with the primary goal of assisting companies in achieving better self-management and facilitating smoother collaboration among their employees.

-### Basic Usage
+## Basic Usage
-When we are talking about work we always have some sort of calendar or routine for each specific project/tasks, that is the reason companies needs to have a way for their workers/co-workers to have a way to handle this situation, and this is where this aplication came up with the idea to help companies to be able to share a better way to help companies by using a calendar, at the end this will enable the group to work asynchronously and make sure to follow the schedule.
+In the realm of work, every project and task typically follows a specific schedule or routine.
+Consequently, organizations require a means for their employees to manage these schedules effectively.
+This is precisely where the "Calendar" application comes into play.
+It provides companies with a solution to enhance collaboration by utilizing a shared calendar, enabling teams to work asynchronously while adhering to their schedules.

-### Group Usage and Functionality
+## Group Usage and Functionality
-A group is composed by members, this group is created by an administrator which will be the owner of the group, then the administrator/owner is able to add members by searching their names (username that are unique), then the administrator can select the roles for each member (roles are described more in detail in the roles section), with all of that in mind, groups also offers a diverse types of functionalities, there are three main functions for the group, one of them is creating events (Events are described more in detail in the events section), then the group section can also offer a view of settings (Settings are described more in its section),moreover there is also a way to show the list of the group's members that are displayed horizontally with their names

-To sum up groups are composed of different users which represent the groups itself, the purpose of the group is to create a way to communicate with  the members of the group with a calendar.
+Groups within the "Calendar" app are structured with an administrator, who serves as the group's owner.
+The administrator has the authority to add members by searching for their unique usernames.
+Additionally, the administrator can assign specific roles to each member, which are detailed further in the "Roles" section.
+Groups offer various functionalities, including event creation (explained in the "Events" section), settings management (detailed in its respective section), and displaying a horizontal list of group members along with their names.

+In summary, groups are collections of diverse users representing the organization, aiming to facilitate communication through a shared calendar.

-### User features
+## User Features
-The user possess events, those events are used to create a unique calendar for the user.
+Each user possesses their own set of events, which are used to construct their personalized calendar.

-### Calendar features
+## Calendar Features
-The calendar shows the events that the user wants to create.
+The calendar showcases the events that users have created, providing an organized view of their schedules.

-### Key features
+## Key Features
-A person can have multiple calendars associated but it can be notified by one calendar.
+A user can associate multiple calendars but will receive notifications from a single calendar.

-### Events
+## Events

-An event is composed by a title, start date, end date, location, description, note and the repetition of the event.
+An event within the "Calendar" app comprises various attributes, including a title, start date, end date, location, description, notes, and event repetition.

-## INITIAL VERSION OF THE CALENDAR APPLICATION
+## Initial Version of the Calendar Application
-### 1. introduction (Date: 2023-08-01 to 2023-08-23)
+### 1. Introduction (Date: August 1, 2023, to August 23, 2023)
-The calendar itself has been created using a library from flutter and include Firestore to store the data of the calendar in this case we are talking about the events that a calendar posses.
-The events contains a time which is related of the time creation of the event.
+The calendar application was developed using a Flutter library and incorporates Firestore to store calendar-related data, primarily focusing on events.
+Each event includes a timestamp corresponding to its creation time.

-### 2. Menu features (Date: 2023-08-01 to 2023-08-23)
+### 2. Menu Features (Date: August 1, 2023, to August 23, 2023)
-The menu features are implemented in the calendar application, it contains a list of items, which are the following ones; Dashboard, NotesView, Settings and Log out.
+The menu features have been integrated into the calendar application, featuring the following items: Dashboard, NotesView, Settings, and Log Out.

-- **Dashboard**: It will display a list of the Groups created by the user and also provide the functionality to create a group.
-There is an icon in the right corner of the view that will provide notifications.
+- **Dashboard**: This section displays a list of user-created groups and offers the option to create new groups.
+A notifications icon in the top-right corner provides updates.
-- **NotesView**: This view display the default calendar that the user posses.
+- **NotesView**: This view presents the user's default calendar.
-- **Settings**: This view will provide a sets of settings for the user, it's not yet finished.
+- **Settings**: The settings view is under development and will offer various configuration options for the user.
-- **Log out**: This view will provide a log out for the user.
+- **Log Out**: This view allows users to log out of the application.

-### 3. Functionality for creating a group  (Date: 2023-08-01 to 2023-08-23)
+### 3. Functionality for Creating a Group (Date: August 1, 2023, to August 23, 2023)
-This view will provide the functionality to create a group, to create a group, the user will need to put a name for the group, select the members for the group and specify the roles types for the group.
+This view empowers users to create groups efficiently.
+To create a group, users must provide a name for the group, select members to include, and specify role types for the group members.